 We’ll then keep multiplying these two, hoping to measure the productivity of a developer, their value to the team and company, and accordingly, their pay.

 Being great in its simplicity, this model has one flaw: it doesn’t work for software development.
-Even if measuring skills with some reasonable accuracy was possible (which it isn’t), we absolutely can’t predict and measure the time needed for a task in software development.
+Even if measuring skills with some reasonable accuracy was possible (which it isn’t), we absolutely can’t estimate the time needed for a software development task.
 We can’t, because the complexity of tasks is sometimes unpredictable, and we can err (greatly) in estimating the time needed to complete them.

 Say, John spends 40 hours on one feature.
 How complicated is it?
 We don’t know.
 Perhaps Jane would’ve written this code in 20 hours simply because she’s done something similar before.
 Or she’s in a better mood this week.
 Or she’s just back from a vacation and is very energetic.
 Or she knows that one trick of the language that allows her to avoid a bug that John spent 8 hours on.
 Or her team is very supportive.
 Now, what is the quality of the software delivered?
 And how useful is this feature?
 This is the perfect moment to stop philosophizing because finding out the usefulness of the feature will take us a long, long time.
 Perhaps, we’ll never know how useful it is.